UTDNebula/website/CONTRIBUTING.md

 - `Special: Help Needed` - may either be urgent to fix or stale (has been open for multiple sprints)

-By default, Project Nebula repositories have four default issue templates to make the process easier, each corresponding to one issue type:
+By default, Nebula Labs repositories have four default issue templates to make the process easier, each corresponding to one issue type:

 - Feature Request